 Creating written documents and transcripts

 These documents are not post-application documents because their creation is specifically authorised by the RTI Act.

 Creating written documents from electronic information

-Where information only exists electronically, such as in a database, an agency can create a written document from the electronic information in order to give access to it.7 The agency can only use tools which are generally available to it to create the written document.
+Where information only exists electronically, such as in a database, an agency can create a written document from the electronic information to give access to it.12 The agency can only use tools which are generally available to it to create the written document.

-Generally, the agency should only create a written document out of the information which is in scope of the application.
-Methods of creating the written document will depend on the tools available to the agency but could include exporting to Excel or taking a screen capture.
+Generally, the agency should only create a written document out of information which is in scope of the application.
+Methods of creating the written document will depend on the tools available to the agency but could include exporting to a spreadsheet or taking a screen capture.

 Transcribing sounds, shorthand, or code

 Where an agency has documents that are written in shorthand, code, or consist of words that can be reproduced as sounds, section 68(1)(d) allows an agency to produce a written transcript of the words, code, or sounds to give access to them.

 Applicants can be given access to electronic copies (eg PDFs of documents provided by email, CD, USB or downloadable from a weblink) or hardcopies.
 Hardcopies may be given in the form of, for example, printouts, photocopies, large scale maps, building plans, or x-rays.

 Applicants can choose access by inspection or inspection may be the only form of access available, for example, where the document is subject to third party copyright.
 Documents must be redacted to remove exempt, irrelevant, or contrary to the public interest information before the applicant inspects them.